aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/conditional-formatting/get-icon-sets-data-bars-or-color-scales-objects-used-in-conditional-formatting/_index.md

 The following code sample shows how to read icon sets that are used for conditional formatting.
 With Aspose.Cells' simple API, the icon set's image data is saved as an image.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-GetIconSetsDataBarsOrColorScalesObjectsUsedInConditionalFormatting.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GetIconSetsDataBarsOrColorScalesObjectsUsedInConditionalFormatting.go" >}}